istio/istio.io/content/en/docs/concepts/security/index.md

 1. `istiod` offers a gRPC service to take [certificate signing requests](https://en.wikipedia.org/wiki/Certificate_signing_request) (CSRs).
 1. When started, the Istio agent creates the private key and CSR and sends the CSR with its credentials to `istiod` for signing.
-1. The CA on `istiod` validates the credentials carried in the CSR.
+1. The CA in `istiod` validates the credentials carried in the CSR.
    Upon successful validation, it signs the CSR to generate the certificate.
 1. Envoy requests the certificate and key from the Istio agent in the same container via the [Envoy secret discovery service (SDS)](https://www.envoyproxy.io/docs/envoy/latest/configuration/security/secret#secret-discovery-service-sds)